 Model-based action value

 Agents’ model-based learning mechanism implemented a dynamic programming technique.
 Agents maintained a model-based value of each state-action pair, denoted MVB(s,a).
-We assumed knowledge of the trial-type-dependent reward distributions on the part of the model-basd controller.
+We assumed knowledge of the trial-type-dependent reward distributions on the part of the model-based controller.
 Thus, we separately indexed Stage 2 states according to the relevant trial type.
 To calculate the model-based value of each action from state 1, agents estimated the transition probabilities of action a to state s, denoted by T(a,s), by dividing the number of observed transitions from a to s by the total number of times a was selected.
 Then:

 MBV1,a=k=26Ta,k*MVB(k,a')